As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Stone Tools

-The same way a paleontologist uses the fossil record to determine facts about past species, archeologists use artifacts to learn about past human activity.
+In the same way, that a paleontologist uses the fossil record to determine facts about past species, archeologists use artifacts to learn about past human activity.
 This activity can be related to the day-to-day lifestyle of past humans.

 Archeology also teaches us how humans have used elements of the natural world to their benefit.